Our Story

 "P" – People

 There is no doubt that our students will always be the focus of all our decisions and processes.
-However, in Inspirasi, we consider our educators as being the most important members of our organization.
+However, at Inspirasi Schools, we consider our educators to be the most important members of our organization.

-They are responsible for giving our learners a purpose and setting them up for success as citizens of the world, and inspire in them a drive to do well and succeed in life.
+They are responsible for giving our learners a purpose and setting them up for success as citizens of the world, and inspire a drive to do well and succeed in life.

 Read More